 Despite poor attitudes surrounding PVC siding, it is the most popular home siding material in America.
 In New England specifically, 76% of homes have this kind of siding.
 People assume that the cheap price can account for its popularity.
 However, there are plenty of reasons why people are choosing vinyl siding installation.

-Weather Resistance: There is a little risk when it comes to the natural elements.
+There is a little risk when it comes to natural elements.
 After prolonged exposure to moisture and rain, vinyl won’t rust or suffer any wear.
 Not to mention it doesn’t normally attract mold, as it is non-porous and doesn’t hold moisture.

-Furthermore, it will protect your home against harsh weathers and high winds up to 110 mph.
+Furthermore, it will protect your home against harsh weather and high winds up to 110 mph.
 In fact, higher quality brands claim that they can withstand winds as strong as 240 mph.

 It can also take on the appearance of any shape such as horizontal and vertical panels, or scallop style panels.
 In the same way, it can imitate other types of siding.
 For example, it can be made to look like wood siding, with virtually no difference.
 Even long-time siding contractors admit that it’s tough to distinguish new wood panels from vinyl imitation panels.